Lead Generation Strategies: A Complete Beginner's Guide

 A call-to-action (CTA) is either text, image or button that links directly to a landing page so people can act on your offer.

-The CTA plays a massive part in your lead generation process.
+The Call To Action (CTA) plays a massive part in your lead gen process.

 You can get the content right, the landing page right – everything.
 But if your call to action doesn’t stand out and compel people to click, you’ll lose them at the last hurdle.

 The best way to know which CTAs generate the most leads is through A/B testing.

 Run some tests to see which colours, words and designs work best on your website.

 Even a simple change of colour or tweak to text can create a considerable impact.